thank-you9527/089487/README.md

 - Welcome messages for first-time and returning visitors.
 - Basic command system processed by the backend, including movement, region capture, monster spawning, and combat commands.
 - Character attributes (HP, attack, action points, and XP limits) are derived from logistic growth formulas up to level 5000.
-- Regions may carry a return marker that allows binding a respawn point via the `歐歐睏` command.
+- Regions may randomly gain a return marker (3% chance on capture) that allows binding a respawn point via the `歐歐睏` command, placing the player into a resting state.
 - Player health regenerates over time and death causes respawn with a chance to drop an inventory item.
 - Simple inventory with up to 20 items and commands to inspect contents.